Biomaterial: Biopolymers

 Biopolymers are polymers produced by living organisms.
 Cellulose and starch, proteins and peptides, and DNA and RNA are all examples of biopolymers, in which the monomeric units, respectively, are sugars, amino acids, and nucleotides.
 Cellulose is both the most common biopolymer and the most common organic compound on Earth.
 About 33% of all plant matter is cellulose.
-On a similar manner, silk (proteinaceous biopolymer) has garnered tremendous research interest in a myriad of domains including tissue engineering and regenerative medicine, microfluidics, drug delivery.
+On a similar manner, silk (a proteinaceous biopolymer) has garnered tremendous research interest across various domains, including tissue engineering, regenerative medicine, microfluidics, and drug delivery.